mattbierner/gen.js/README.md

 ## About ##
 gen.js is a library for working with continuation based generator functions in regular Javascript.
 Generators allow lazy generation and evaluation of potentially infinite data structures.
-Gen include support for synchronous and asynchronous operations on generator, a simple set of core generator functions, and a small set of additional batteries-included functions
+Gen includes support for synchronous and asynchronous operations on generators, a simple set of core generator functions, and a small set of additional batteries-included functions

     // Simple generator for Fibonacci numbers.